 The cash bonus program of the Executive Chair and CEO is calculated as a percentage of Exco's adjusted consolidated pre-tax profit.
 The adjustment to consolidated pre-tax profit is a capital charge deduction.
 The capital charge deduction is obtained by multiplying Exco's percentage cost of borrowing by the prior year-end shareholders' equity.
-This year the CEO receives 1.5% (up from 1.0% last year) of the adjusted consolidated pre-tax profit in cash or, in the discretion of the board, in cash and grants of stock options and the Executive Chair receives 1.5% (down from 2.0% last year).
-The combined cash bonus of the Executive Chair and CEO is capped at the lower of \$2.0 million or 3% of Fiscal Year Pre-Tax Profit - Hurdle Amount.
-The CFO receives a discretionary cash bonus capped at \$75,000.
+The CEO and Executive Chair each receive 1.5% of the adjusted consolidated pre-tax profit in cash or, in the discretion of the board, in cash and grants of stock options.
+The cash bonus for each of the Executive Chair and CEO is capped at the lower of \$1.0 million or 1.5% of Fiscal Year Pre-Tax Profit - Hurdle Amount.
+For future years commencing Fiscal 2023 the HRC committee has revised the CEO's cash bonus cap from \$1.0 million to \$0.5 million as a consequence of the introduction of changes to the CEOs long term incentive program.
+See 'CEO Long Term Incentive Program for Fiscal Year 2023' below.
+The CFO receives a discretionary cash bonus capped at \$90,000.
 In the case of the CFO it is deemed inappropriate to link the CFO's bonus to profitability.

-The cash bonus payable to business unit managers is 50% of that business' bonus pool (subject to a cap as discussed below).
+The cash bonus payable to business unit managers is between 30% and 50% of that business' bonus pool (subject to a cap as discussed below).
 The bonus pool is calculated by applying the following formula to each business unit or business group, as the case may be: